-No. Students may continue in the Program as long as they are enrolled in classes at JJC.
+No. Students may continue in the program as long as they are enrolled in JJC classes.

 Why is the Honors Director my advisor?

-However, as members of the Honors Program, students can pre-register for classes.
-That is, students will be able to register for courses before registration opens up to the general student population.
-The Honors Director is the only one with the ability to pre-register for courses.
-Additionally, registration in Honors sections is limited to those students who have met the requirements of the Program, or who have made special arrangements with the Director to enroll in these special classes.
+However, as an honors student, you can register for courses early.
+The Honors Director is the only one with the ability to pre-register your courses.
+Additionally, registration in Honors sections is limited to those students who have met the requirements of the program, or who have made special arrangements with the Director to enroll in these classes.

 Do I have to take the option of graduating with Institutional Honors?

-No. Many students enjoy Honors coursework and do not intend to graduate from JJC.
-Graduation from the Program is not a requirement to be a member of the Program.
+No. Many students enjoy honors coursework and do not intend to graduate from JJC.
+Graduation from the program is not a requirement to be a member.

 What is priority registration?

-Priority registration is given to students who are advanced in their studies, having accumulated at least 45 credit hours of coursework.
-PRE-registration is granted to Honors Program members to ensure opportunities to take not only Honors classes, but also other classes limited in offerings.
+Priority registration is given to all JJC students who have at least 45 credit hours or more.
+PRE-registration is granted to Honors Program members.
+This allows them to register early.

 Does it matter what my major is?